bingoohuang/idworker/README.md

 We left one first bit to be zero and keep the generated ids always positive.

+The performance show that idworker can generate 1000000 ids in 489 ms, or 2,044,990 ids/second.

 ## Rationale

 I have to confess that the orignial idea is from [twitter snowflake](https://github.com/twitter/snowflake).